This post was updated in April 2018.

 Is there anything else I can do?

-The best thing you can do is keep applying pressure to the wound and wait for an ambulance to arrive.
+The best thing you can do is keep applying pressure to the wound to help stop or slow the blood flow and wait for an ambulance to arrive.